Salinger Privacy

 Friday: How can we manage privacy risks?

-Check out our free video: Getting a clear view: take-aways from recent OAIC determinations.
-We ran this webinar with the OAIC on what privacy regulator is looking for in your privacy management program, and the lessons we can learn from key regulatory actions.
+Check out our free video: Getting a clear view: take-aways from OAIC determinations.
+We ran this webinar with the OAIC in 2022 on what privacy regulator is looking for in your privacy management program, and the lessons we can learn from key regulatory actions.

 Want to know more about how to conduct a Privacy Impact Assessment (PIA), or how to embed PIAs in your organisation?
 Start by reading about the Seven habits of effective PIAs, and then move on to this explainer about How to build a PIA Framework.